gravitational/gravity/docs/5.x/terraform.md

 The following arguments are supported:

 * `name` - The name of the trusted cluster connection.
-* `enabled` - Boolean, allows the connection to be disabled without deleted the connection.
+* `enabled` - Boolean, allows the connection to be disabled without deleting the connection.
 * `pull_updates` - Whether the cluster should automatically download application updates from the Ops Center.
 * `token` - A secret token used to securely connect the cluster to the Ops Center.
 Can be retrieved by running  `gravity status` command on the Ops Center cluster.
 * `tunnel_addr` - The address of the Ops Center reverse tunnel service as host:port.
-Typically it is exposed on port 3024.
+Typically exposed on port 3024.
 * `web_proxy_addr` - The address which the Ops Center cluster serves its web API on.